BenWestgate/Bails/docs/LEGACY_WALLET_RECOVERY.md

 ## Codex32 backups

 Codex32 shares remain recovery material even though the bundled implementation is removed.
-The replacement restoration path is tracked in issue #215 and uses the separately reviewed `python-codex32` project to recover a master seed for Bitcoin Core.
+CipherStick's replacement flow uses a pinned `python-codex32` GUI to recover a master seed for Bitcoin Core.

-Until that replacement is reviewed and merged:
+To restore:

+1. start Bitcoin Core;
+2. open the **Codex32** application; on first launch, allow CipherStick to install its pinned `python-codex32` checkout and virtual environment into Persistent Storage;
+3. choose **Restore my wallet** and enter enough shares to meet their threshold;
+4. follow the GUI to restore into an empty Bitcoin Core wallet; and
+5. compare the restored wallet details, especially the master fingerprint, with your wallet record before relying on the restored wallet.

+During recovery:

 - keep the original shares unchanged;
 - do not discard the original CipherStick based on an untested conversion;